 M.M., Violin Performance, New England Conservatory of Music; B.M., Violin Performance, New England Conservatory of Music

-His principal teachers were Marylou Speaker Churchill and James Oliver Buswell IV.
-Other important mentors include Mary LaMonaca, Paul Biss, Carol Ou, Paul Katz, Roger Tapping, Phil Setzer and Soovin Kim.
+Sarkissian received his bachelor’s and master’s degrees in Violin Performance from the New England Conservatory of Music.
+His principal teachers were Marylou Speaker Churchill and James Oliver Buswell, IV.
+Other important mentors include Mary LaMonaca, Paul Biss, Carol Ou, Paul Katz, Roger Tapping, Phil Setzer, and Soovin Kim.